ray-project/ray/doc/source/cluster/cloud.rst

 Private Cluster (List of nodes)
 -------------------------------
+A private cluster is a cluster on premise.
+You would use this mode if you have some local nodes that you want to manage.

 The most preferable way to run a Ray cluster on a private cluster of hosts is via the Ray Cluster Launcher.

+There are two ways of running private clusters:
+#.
+Manually managed, i.e., the user explicitly specifies the head and worker ips.
+#.
+Automatically managed, i.e., the user only specifies a coordinator address to a coordinating server that automatically coordinates its head and worker ips.

 .. tip:: To avoid getting the password prompt when running private clusters make sure to setup your ssh keys on the private cluster as follows: